 Our shareholders stay connected to our farm via our weekly newsletters and our social media posts.
-We also hold an annual CSA Strawberry Social in June (TBD this year due to COVID).
-Please visit www.featherstonefarm.comfor details.
+We also hold an annual CSA Strawberry Social scheduled for June 17.
+Please visit www.featherstonefarm.com for details.

 Fireweed is a chemical-free flower farm and design studio.
-We offer a 10-week bouquet CSA subscription during the summer, in the Northfield area.
-We also design for weddings and events year-round, using farm-grown and locally foraged materials when in season.
+We offer a 10-week bouquet CSA subscription during the summer, in the Northfield area and the Linden Hills and Northeast neighborhoods of Minneapolis.
+We also design for weddings and events year-round, using farm-grown and locally sourced materials when in season.
 While the farm is closed to the public, we do host occasional on-farm workshops.